raspberrypilearning/motor-robot-buggy-scratch/en/step_1.md

 title: What you will learn
 ---

-+ To wire motors to a controller board and attach this to a Raspberry Pi
++ To wire motors to a controller board and attach it to a Raspberry Pi
 + To code motors as electronic **outputs** in Scratch 3
 + To control your robot buggy in different ways using Scratch 3